Complex projective hypersurfaces of general type: toward a conjecture of Green and Griffiths: Exact Schur Bundle Decomposition

 \subsection{Serendipity}

 The knowledge of the algebra of invariants of the full unipotent group ${\sf U}_n(\C) \subset {\sf GL}_n ( \C)$ dates back to the nineteenth century.
-As a matter of fact, the following four basic statements Theorems~A, B, C and~D below, which will precede a main starting theorem specially designed for our future purposes, are essentially known and they are established in various sources.
+As a matter of fact, the following four basic statements Theorems~\ref{Theorem-A}, \ref{Theorem-B}, \ref{Theorem-C} and~\ref{Theorem-C} below, which will precede a main starting theorem specially designed for our future purposes, are essentially known and they are established in various sources.